 Fall is my favorite time of the year!
 Ok, well Spring and Fall might actually tie, but right now as a very HOT summer is coming to a close, Fall is my much anticipated event!
+And with Fall comes the opportunity to include a Fall Nature Study or two into our homeschool day.

 Other than the beautiful weather one of the best things about Autumn is the opportunity to get out into nature without hordes of bugs, such as ticks, chiggers and mosquitoes to torment you.
 And in our neck of the woods we most always have beautiful Fall colors!
 These gorgeous leaves lend themselves so well to my favorite thing….
 Nature Study!!